ABeehive/Readwise-to-Things-Integration-Script/README.md

 ## License

-This script is open-source and available under the MIT License.
+This project is not licensed.
+Just have fun with it.

 ## Disclaimer